10DLC: Everything You Need to Know

 The messaging industry has gone through major shifts within the past few years.
 Businesses like yours now regularly send consumers texts for everything from alerts, to appointment reminders, to notifications and marketing promotions.

-Mobile carriers like AT&T, US Cellular, and T-Mobile recognize this, and they want to take steps to keep channels free of spam and maintain quality as more and more businesses start texting consumers for these things.
+Mobile carriers like AT&T and T-Mobile recognize this, and they want to take steps to keep channels free of spam and maintain quality as more and more businesses start texting consumers for these things.